rahulkfernandes/Fraudulent-Job-Posting-Detection/README.md

 ## Dataset
 - title: Title of the job posting.
 - location: Location of the job.
-- description: Job Description.
+- description: Job description.
 - requirements: Job requirements.
-- telecommuting (Binary): On-Site or WFH/Hybrid
+- telecommuting (Binary): On-Site or WFH/Hybrid.
 - has_company_logo (Binary): Presence of the company logo in the posting.
 - has_questions (Binary): Presence of questions to the potential applicants.
 - fraudulent (Binary): Dependent variable stating the authenticity of the posting.